Unlocking the brain’s secret: How visual information is encoded

 In order to make sense of your entire environment, information from our senses must ultimately combine in a dynamic manner.

-How the brain unites all this different information – and what this means to brain function – is the focus of work by Assoc Professor Lucy Palmer, Head of the Florey’s Neural Networks Laboratory.
+How the brain unites all this different information – and what this means to brain function – is the focus of work by Associate Professor Lucy Palmer, Head of The Florey’s Neural Networks Laboratory.

-To discover how we see, A/Prof Palmer is leading a research team made up of top scientists from all around the world – Germany, Canada and USA – on a new collaborative ‘OpenScope’ project awarded by the Allen Institute for Brain Science, USA.
+To discover how we see, Lucy is leading a research team made up of top scientists from all around the world – Germany, Canada and the USA – on a new collaborative ‘OpenScope’ project awarded by the Allen Institute for Brain Science, USA.

-This is where A/Prof Palmer’s expertise in brain functional connectivity becomes paramount to the success of the project.
+This is where Associate Professor Palmer’s expertise in brain functional connectivity becomes paramount to the success of the project.

 “It is a great honour to lead an Openscope project at the Allen Institute for Brain Science.
-Along with leading researchers from around the world, we will use a high-throughput experimental platform to investigate one of the great mysteries of neuroscience – how the visual system is specialized to make us be able to see with such amazing acuity,” tells A/Prof Palmer.
+Along with leading researchers from around the world, we will use a high-throughput experimental platform to investigate one of the great mysteries of neuroscience – how the visual system is specialized to make us able to see with such amazing acuity,” says Associate Professor Palmer.